Hotmoka/hotmoka/tutorial/Takamaka.md

 INFO: Exodus log cache hit rate: 18.1% [16-06-2020 11:46:15]
 INFO: Time spent in state procedures: 146ms [16-06-2020 11:46:15]
 ```

+In the following, you can continue our experiments with this Tendermint-based
+blockchain, or you can swap back to the previous `MemoryBlockchain`.
+The results will be the same, hence choose which you prefer.

 # The Notion of Smart Contract <a name="smart-contracts"></a>